rfjakob/earlyoom/MANPAGE.md

 second (less often if there is a lot of free memory).
 If **both** memory **and** swap (if any) are below 10%, it will kill the largest process (highest `oom_score`).

-The percentage value is configurable via command line arguments.
+The percentage values are configurable via command line arguments.

 If there is a failure when trying to kill a process, **earlyoom** sleeps for 1 second to limit log spam due to recurring errors.